-- You lower the risks of lung cancer and heart disease in nonsmoking adults.
+- You lower the risks for lung cancer, heart disease, and stroke in nonsmoking adults.

-- If you are pregnant, you lower the risk of miscarriage, early delivery, low birth weight, and stillbirth.
-You also lower your baby's risk of SIDS, obesity, developmental delay, and neurobehavioral problems, such as ADHD.
+- If you are pregnant, you lower the risk for miscarriage, early delivery, low birth weight, and stillbirth.
+You also lower your baby's risk for SIDS, obesity, developmental delay, and neurobehavioral problems, such as ADHD.

-- If you have children, you lower their risk of ear infections, colds, pneumonia, bronchitis, and asthma.
+- If you have children, you lower their risk for ear infections, colds, pneumonia, bronchitis, and asthma.

 Phone: 1- 800 - 784-8669